hlovatt/tag2ver/README.md

     problem since much development happens before ready for PyPI and therefore version already ``>0.0.0``.

-Description usually in quotes (must be the 2nd non-option):
+Tag and commit description; usually in quotes (must be the 2nd non-option):

   * Description of the version: a single, short, ideally < 50 characters, sentence with an imperative mood (in double quotes to allow spaces).